Powerdynamo brings new ignition & light

 Have a look at the advance unit (the black box).
 You will notice on the side the wires come out 2 small blue switches.
 They are used to activate the different advance curves inside the bow.
 We have preset it to the correct position for your BMW.
 Still, please check settings (as you should equally do after any work there, just in case you have accidentially changed them).

-Switch 1 has to be at "ON" position whereas switch 2 was to face the figure 2 there (that is the "OFF" position.
-If not, the system will not function correctly.
+Switch 1 has to be at "ON" position whereas all other switches face the figures (that is are OFF).

 Connect the parts as shown in wiring diagram 599.2: